sudovivek/File-Transfer/README.md

 ## Note

 Ensure that you have the necessary permissions and access rights before attempting file transfers, especially when using authentication methods like SMB, SSH, or FTP.

+Author

+    Author: SUDOVIVEK
+    GitHub: @sudovivek

+Issues and Feedback

+If you encounter any issues or have suggestions for improvement, please open an issue on GitHub.